-4.06.14e: Does the operation use the appropriate test strips, test kits or test probes for verifying the concentrations of anti-microbial chemicals (e.g., postharvest product contact water, dip stations, etc.) being used, are they in operational condition and are they being used correctly?

-Total compliance (15 points): The strength (concentration, pH, etc.) of anti-microbial chemicals should be checked using an appropriate method for the anti-microbial in use (e.g., chemical reaction-based test, test probe, ORP meter or as recommended by the disinfectant supplier).
+4.05.14d: Does the operation use the appropriate test strips, test kits or test probes for verifying the concentrations of anti-microbial chemicals (e.g., postharvest product contact water, dip stations, etc.) being used, are they in operational condition and are they being used correctly?
+Total compliance (15 points): The strength (concentration, pH, etc.) of anti-microbial chemicals should be checked using an appropriate method for the anti-microbial in use (e.g., chemical reaction-based test, test probe, or as recommended by the disinfectant supplier).
+Water samples for testing should be taken from, and/or probes located in, areas farthest from the antimicrobial injection/addition site.
 Any water treatment at the source (e.g., well, canal) should be monitored.
 Solutions that are too weak will be ineffective, while those too strong may be harmful to workers or product.
 Where necessary, pH of solutions should also be checked.
 Methods include dip sticks, test strip papers, conductivity meters, titration, color comparison methods (e.g., tintometers, etc.).
 All test solutions/strips should be within date code, appropriate for the concentrations used and stored correctly (especially light and temperature sensitive materials).
-If the ORP meter controls the pumps that are injecting the anti-microbial and/or buffer, there should be an independent calibrated ORP probe or other method (e.g., test trip papers, titration) in order to verify injector readings.
-Probe sensors need periodic cleaning and calibration and may become temporarily saturated by over-injection of anti-microbial or buffer.
-The auditor should have the auditee check the strength of anti-microbial chemicals while touring the facility.
+If an ORP meter controls the pumps that are injecting the anti-microbial and/or buffer, free chlorine levels should be verified by an independent method (e.g., titration, appropriate test strips).
+Probe sensors should be properly located, have periodic cleaning and calibration and may become temporarily saturated by over-injection of anti-microbial or buffer.
+The auditor should have the auditee check the strength of anti-microbial chemicals while touring the operation.